auston314/WeMol_Agent/mcp_kb/md_files/Chapter_10.md

 101. What is the spacing between crystal planes that diffract $X$-rays with a wavelength of 1.541 nm at an angle $\theta$ of $15.55^{\circ}$ (first order reflection)?
 102. A diffractometer using X-rays with a wavelength of 0.2287 nm produced first order diffraction peak for a crystal angle $\theta=16.21^{\circ}$.
 Determine the spacing between the diffracting planes in this crystal.
 103. A metal with spacing between planes equal to 0.4164 nm diffracts $X$-rays with a wavelength of 0.2879 nm .
 What is the diffraction angle for the first order diffraction peak?
 104. Gold crystallizes in a face-centered cubic unit cell.
 The second-order reflection $(\mathrm{n}=2)$ of X-rays for the planes that make up the tops and bottoms of the unit cells is at $\theta=22.20^{\circ}$.
-The wavelength of the X-rays is $1.54 \AA$.
+The wavelength of the X-rays is $1.54 \text{ Å}$.
 What is the density of metallic gold?
 105. When an electron in an excited molybdenum atom falls from the L to the K shell, an X-ray is emitted.
-These X-rays are diffracted at an angle of $7.75^{\circ}$ by planes with a separation of $2.64 \AA$.
+These X-rays are diffracted at an angle of $7.75^{\circ}$ by planes with a separation of $2.64 \text{ Å}$.
 What is the difference in energy between the K shell and the L shell in molybdenum assuming a first order diffraction?